No products in the cart.

 Risks of vitreous detachment

 Vitreous detachment is most commonly seen in people over the age of fifty and is seen even more prominently as we grow older.
 In people over the age of 80, it is likely.
 People who have experienced a vitreous detachment in one eye are much more likely to get one in the other.

 Vitreous detachment symptoms

 In most cases, a PVD is not even noticed by the patient.
 However, floating spots in the vision, “floaters“, is the most commonly seen symptom of PVD, especially when they come on suddenly.
-Floaters can appear as small floating “specks” in the vision, globs of floating debris or even “cobwebs” that can be large and dense enough to obscure vision.
-The objects seen floating around are actually the shadows being cast onto the retina by light striking the debris in the vitreous.
+Floaters can appear as small floating “specks” in the vision or globs of floating debris.
+They can even take on a “cobweb” appearance that can be large and dense enough to obscure vision.
+The objects seen floating around are actually the shadows being cast onto the retina by the debris in the vitreous.

 Occasionally, flashes of light in the far peripheral vision can accompany a vitreous detachment.
-These flashes should be monitored closely and, in some cases, a dilate eye exam is needed to check on the health of the retina.
+These flashes should be monitored closely.
+In some cases, a dilate eye exam is needed to check on the health of the retina.

 Vitreous detachment treatment

 Rarely, if floaters and vitreous debris becoming visually debilitating, a pars plana vitrectomy can be performed to clear the vitreous surgically.